thaske/plmnist/project/README.md

 When using the `submit` command, you can run the following flags, controlling the how the jobs are submitted to the HPC:
  - `--bundle 2` : Only available when using `submit`.
 This bundles multiple jobs (2 in this case) into a single run or HPC submittion script, auto adjusting the time, CPU cores, etc., based on the total command selections.
   - `--pretend` : Only available when using `submit`.
 This is used to output what the submission script will look like, without submitting it to the HPC.
   - `--parallel` : This only works this way when using `submit`.
-The `N` value in `--parallel N` is not readl; therefore, it only runs all the jobs in a HPC submittion script at the same time (in parallel), auto adjusting the time, CPU cores, etc., based on the total command selections.
+The `N` value in `--parallel N` is not read; therefore, it only runs all the jobs in a HPC submittion script at the same time (in parallel), auto adjusting the time, CPU cores, etc., based on the total command selections.
   - See the `signac` [documenation](https://docs.signac.io/en/latest/) for more information, features, and the [Project Command Line Interface](https://docs.signac.io/projects/flow/en/latest/project-cli.html).

-  - `Warning`, the user sould always confirm (i.e., via `--pretend`) the job submission to the HPC is working properly before submitting jobs, especially when using `--parallel` and `--bundle`.
-This may involve programming the correct items in the custom HPC submission script (i.e., in the `templates` folder file) as needed to make it work for their unique setup.
+  `Warning`, the user should always confirm the job submission to the HPC is working properly before submitting jobs using the `--pretend` flag, especially when using `--parallel` and `--bundle`.
+This may involve programming the correct items in the custom HPC submission script (i.e., the files in the `templates` folder) as needed to make it work for their unique setup.

  ## templates directory and hpc_setup.py file